-Connect the Dots Dance Company led a wonderful Nutcracker event at the Old Parish House on December 15, 2013.
-Connect the Dots will be offering ballet classes for ages 8 and under starting on Wednesday, Jan.
-15, at 3:30.
+Connect the Dots Dance offers ballet classes for ages 3- 8 on Wednesdays at 4 pm.
 Fee for the 10 week class is only $45, so please let us know if you are interested.
+Spring 2015: Jan.
+14th - March 18th.

 Our St. Martin's Day Lantern Festival, led by volunteer Birgit Meade, is one of our most successful annual events.
 On the second Sunday in November, families come to make paper lanterns and then walk with them in the twilight while singing traditional songs of St. Martin's Day.